-NSPCC Whistleblowing Helpline Allegations against adults in school 0800 028 0285 Cluster Targeted Services Lead Family Support / Attendance / Early Help / Pupil Counsellor Rothwell Cluster Rothwell.cluster@victoria- jun.leeds.sch.uk 0113 2826467 PREVENT Team Prevent training/advice 0113 535 0810 prevent@leeds.gov.uk
+NSPCC Whistleblowing Allegations against 0800 028 0285

+Helpline adults in school

+Cluster Targeted Family Support / Amanda.Bradley@leeds.gov.uk

+Services Lead Attendance / Early Help

+/ Pupil Counsellor

+PREVENT Team Prevent training/advice 0113 535 0810

+J. prevent@leeds.gov.uk

-The school is committed to safeguarding and promoting the welfare of children and young people and expects all staff, volunteers and visitors to share this commitment.
+The school is committed to safeguarding and promoting the welfare of children and young people and expects all staff, volunteers, contractors and visitors to share this commitment.

-All staff refers to all adults, volunteers including governors or students on placement, working in any capacity in the school or in activities organised by the school which brings them in to contact with pupils of the school.
+All staff refers to all adults, volunteers (including governors) or students on placement, working in any capacity in the school or in activities organised by the school which brings them in to contact with pupils of the school.